-Welcome to the homepage of Samar Safi-Harb, Professor and Canada Research Chair in Supernova (Remnants) Astrophysics, in the department of Physics and Astronomy at the University of Manitoba in Winnipeg, Canada.
+Welcome to the homepage of Prof. Samar Safi-Harb, Canada Research Chair in Supernova (Remnants) Astrophysics, in the department of Physics and Astronomy at the University of Manitoba in Winnipeg, Canada.
 Our research focuses on high-energy studies of the remnants of supernova explosions, namely neutron stars and supernova remnants.

 Shown here are images of remnants seen with NASA's Chandra X-ray observatory.